-Location Situated on the hillside of Muri with stunning views of the lagoon and the islands
+Location Situated on the hillside of Muri with stunning water views.

 Bedrooms 7 in total

 Bathrooms 6 in total

 Property Type Commercial

 Remaining lease period Cal.
 60 years from 1 JULY 2010 ( i.e. approx 48 years as at 2022 )

 Matavera (traditionally known as Rangiatea) is the smallest of the five districts that make up the island of Rarotonga in the Cook Islands.

 Matavera is located in the northeast of the island, to the east of the district of Avarua, (Avarua (meaning "Two Harbours" in Cook Islands Māori) is a town and district in the north of the island of Rarotonga, and is the national capital of the Cook Islands. and north of the district of Ngatangiia.
 (Ngatangiia is one of the five districts that make up the island of Rarotonga in the Cook Islands.
 It is located in the east of the island, to the south of the districts of Matavera and Avarua, and northeast of the district of Titikaveka)